kstenerud/specifications/README.md

 #### Features

- * Requires no separate length field (the length is embedded in the padding itself).
+ * Doesn't require a separate length field (the length is embedded in the padding itself).
- * Padding length can be unambiguously detected by examining the first or last byte of the paylod (depending on the ordering of message and padding).
+ * Padding length can be unambiguously detected by examining the first or last byte of the payload (depending on the ordering of message and padding).
  * Supports padding of any length.

 ---------------------------------------------------------------------